Many people have had a chance to work from home recently, and the demand for online jobs is skyrocketing.

 IT consultants are increasingly able to do most of their work online, thanks to video meetings and remote support software.
-As a freelancer you’ll typically earn a “day rate”, with $500 or more being far from uncommon.
+As a freelancer, you’ll typically earn a “day rate”, with $500 or more being far from uncommon.

 IT consultants use their technical skills to help and advise companies on technology.
 What exactly you do will depend on your technical specialities.
 You could be doing anything from helping to implement systems like Office365, to advising on cybersecurity and data protection.

 You’ll need strong technical knowledge and good “client-facing” experience.
 The technical knowledge you need will depend entirely on what technology you wish to work with.
 A popular career path is to start with an internal IT role in a business and to move to providing consultancy once you’ve built up lots of experience.

 You can read my personal experiences of working as an IT consultant here.

 Every year, when Upwork list their most in-demand skills, there are always plenty relevant to programmers and developers.
 You could earn $49,000 – $144,000 per year, according to Payscale, depending on experience.
 Plenty of programmers comfortably bring in a six-figure income, making it one of the best online jobs in terms of pay.
 Many in this industry work remotely, with a home environment being conducive to quiet concentration.

 Big tech firms hire developers directly, and there are all sorts of online opportunities out there for the self-employed, from small one-off jobs to lucrative long-term contracts.
 There are online jobs for programmers at all levels, from novices to gurus.
 Training and experience in specific programming languages is key.
 For high-level positions, clients and employers will undoubtedly want to see the work you’ve done before.
 If you’ve worked with big-names, you’ll be able to attract big money from businesses.